 What is ABI?

-Acquired brain injury (ABI) is the result of a sudden injury to the brain that produces various physical, psychological and sensory sequelae, causing abnormalities in sensory perception, cognitive alterations and emotional disturbances.
+The acquired brain injury (ABI) or sudden-onset brain injury is the result of a sudden lesion in the brain that produces various physical, psychological and sensory sequelae, causing abnormalities in sensory perception, cognitive alterations and changes in the emotional sphere.

 Most common causes of ABI

-The most common causes of ABI are cerebrovascular accidents (CVA or stroke), traumatic brain injury (TBI), brain tumors, cerebral anoxias and brain infections.
+The most common causes of ABI are cerebrovascular accidents (CVA or stroke), traumatic brain injuries (TBI), brain tumors, cerebral anoxia and brain infections.

 CVA or stroke

-A more or less sudden interruption of blood flow in a region of the brain.
-This results in ischemia and a loss of the function for which the affected area of the brain is responsible.
+Interruption, more or less sudden, of blood flow in a region of the brain.
+This gives rise to an ischemia and a loss of the function for which that area of the brain is responsible.

 TBI

 Sudden absorption of a large amount of kinetic energy.
-The most common injuries are contusions due to blow and kickback, contusions due to friction with the bony structures of the skull base and diffuse axonal injury.
-This type of injury is usually accompanied, in the initial stages, by the formation of cerebral edema and consequent loss of consciousness or “coma”.
-The depth of loss of consciousness and its duration are two of the main markers for establishing the severity of brain damage.
+The most common injuries are coup and contrecoup contusions, contusions from rubbing against the bony structures at the base of the skull and diffuse axonal injury.
+This type of injury is often accompanied, in the initial phases, by the formation of a cerebral edema and the consequent loss of consciousness or “coma state.”
+The depth of the loss of consciousness and its duration are two of the main markers used to establish the severity of the brain injury.

 Brain tumor

-A group of abnormal cells that grow and multiply in or around the brain.
-Tumors can destroy healthy brain cells or damage them indirectly by invading other parts of the brain and causing brain swelling and pressure inside the skull.
-They are classified according to where they are located or the types of cells they involve.
-They can be benign or malignant, depending on how fast they grow and whether they can be resected or cured by neurosurgical treatment (ASATE).
+A group of abnormal cells that grow and multiply in the brain or around it.
+Tumors can destroy healthy brain cells or damage them indirectly by invading other parts of the brain and causing inflammation, cerebral edema and pressure inside the skull.
+They are classified according to their location or the types of cells they involve.
+They can be benign or malignant, depending on the speed of their growth and whether they can be resected or cured by neurosurgical treatment (ASATE).

 Problems resulting from ABI

-The “Glasgow Coma Scale” measures activity, the ability to keep the eyes open spontaneously or in response to a stimulus, the ability to move a limb on command or stimulation, and the patient’s ability to respond verbally.
+Through the “Glasgow Coma Scale” activity is measured, the ability to keep the eyes open spontaneously or in response to a stimulus, the ability to move a limb on command or as a response to stimulation, and the patient’s capacity to respond verbally.

-Some patients, the minority, do not “wake up” from coma, becoming permanent (vegetative state).
+Some patients, a minority, do not “wake” from the coma, becoming permanent (vegetative state).

 Cognition and communication

-Some of these problems may be transient and reversible (post-traumatic amnesia).
-Others may condition the person’s autonomy permanently.
+Some of these problems can be transient and reversible (post-traumatic amnesia).
+Others may permanently affect the person’s autonomy.

-In other cases they can keep it intact, generating a false impression of health.
+In other cases they may remain intact, creating a false impression of health.

 Other times the person is unable to name everyday objects (anomia).
 Language disorders are often accompanied by problems of comprehension and expression.

-Speech articulation disorders are very common, the articulation points of phonemes are not found, so the intelligibility of his speech can be severely affected, dysarthria.
-Other times, it is the emission of the voice that generates problems (dysphonia) and the person only manages to produce a small whisper to communicate.
+Speech articulation disorders are very common; the places of articulation of phonemes are not found, so the intelligibility of speech can be severely affected, dysarthria.
+Other times it is the voice production that causes problems (dysphonia) and the person can only produce a small whisper to communicate.

 Motor control

-We can find weakness in the part of the body opposite to that of the injured cerebral hemisphere: hemiplegias (paralysis of half of the body) hemiparesis (loss of strength and dexterity in half of the body).
+We may find weakness on the side of the body opposite the damaged cerebral hemisphere: hemiplegias (paralysis of half the body) hemiparesis (loss of strength and dexterity on one side of the body).

 Emotions and personality

-There is usually an instability of emotions, depression or loss of control over the expression of crying or laughter.
-In cases of stroke, the appearance of a depressive syndrome is particularly frequent.
+There is often a instability of emotions, depression or loss of control over the expression of crying or laughter.
+In cases of stroke the appearance of a depressive syndrome is especially frequent.

-Within the personality disorders, the disinhibited (inability to restrain impulses) and apathetic (emotional indifference, lack of motivation and inactivity).
-Behavioral problems may appear, such as aggressiveness.
+Among personality disorders the disinhibited (inability to restrain impulses) and the apathetic (emotional indifference, lack of motivation and inactivity) profiles are common.
+Behavioral problems, such as aggressiveness, may appear.

 Basic activities of daily living

-Difficulties may appear in common activities that we perform daily (toileting, dressing, sphincter control, moving around…).
-Instrumental activities have to do with how the person gets around in the environment (use of public transport, bank transactions, shopping, administrative procedures and work performance).
+Difficulties may appear in common activities we carry out daily (washing, dressing, bowel and bladder control, mobility…).
+Instrumental activities relate to how the person manages in the environment (using public transportation, banking procedures, shopping, administrative tasks and work performance).

-Visual capacity may be affected, with a visual field disorder (hemi or quadrantanopsia) or visual convergence disorder (diplopia).
+Visual capacity may be affected, with a visual field disorder (hemi- or quadrantanopia) or a disorder of visual convergence (diplopia).

-The affected person loses the ability to perceive visual stimuli coming from the part of the space contralateral to the hemisphere where the lesion is located.
-They are called hemianopsias when half of the visual field is affected; when a quadrant is affected, they are called quadrantanopsias.
-In convergence problems the most common problem is double vision.
+The affected person loses the ability to perceive visual stimuli coming from the part of space contralateral to the hemisphere where the lesion is located.
+These are called hemianopsias when half the visual field is involved; when a quadrant is affected they are called quadrantanopsias.
+In convergence problems the most common issue is double vision.

-It is common in TBI patients with lesions located in the most ventral region of the frontal lobes to lose their sense of smell, which is called hyposmia or anosmia, depending on the degree of severity of the symptom.
-Frequently these people report that food lacks taste (ageusia) due to the close relationship between smell and taste.
+It is common in TBIs with lesions located in the most ventral region of the frontal lobes that they lose their sense of smell, which is called hyposmia or anosmia, depending on the severity of the symptom.
+These people often report that food lacks taste (ageusia) due to the close relationship between smell and taste.

-Hearing is mainly affected in TBI patients with a fracture of the temporal bone scale (inner ear), which is responsible for the sense of hearing.
-The sense of balance may also be affected, as it is highly dependent on structures closely related to the inner ear.
+Hearing is mainly affected in TBIs that present a fracture of the squama of the temporal bone (inner ear), which is responsible for the sense of hearing.
+The sense of balance can also be affected, as it depends largely on structures closely related to the inner ear.

-Touch is affected because the lesions that affected persons suffer often result in sensory disturbances of the contralateral region of the body.
-Consequently, there are difficulties in identifying pain, heat-cold, receiving information about the shape of objects, their texture or consistency, and there may even be the possibility of not feeling certain parts of the body and their position in space.
+Touch is affected because the lesions that affected people suffer often cause sensory disorders of the contralateral region of the body.
+As a result, there are difficulties identifying pain, hot-cold sensations, receiving information about the shape of objects, their texture or consistency; there may even be the possibility of not feeling certain parts of the body and their position in space.

 Characteristics of people with ABI

-In addition to what has already been mentioned, it is common for people with ABI to have a very reduced awareness of their sequelae and their implications, even assuring that they are in perfect condition.
-Consequently, tensions are generated in the family circle, which tries to protect the affected person from initiatives that may be irresponsible given the new situation.
-Situations such as wanting to go back to driving or to work are often the cause of these disagreements.
+In addition to what has already been mentioned, it is common for people with ABI to have very reduced awareness of their sequelae and their implications, even claiming they are in perfect condition.
+Consequently, tensions within the family circle arise; the family tries to protect the affected person from initiatives that may be irresponsible given the new situation.
+Situations such as wanting to return to driving or to work are often the cause of these disagreements.

 ADACEBUR Association

-ADACEBUR is the Asociación de Daño Cerebral Adquirido de Burgos (Acquired Brain Injury Association of Burgos, Spain) .
-It was born in May 2006 with the intention of helping people with acquired brain injury and their relatives, who after the injury need information and orientation about their situation, their possibilities, the resources they can access, etc.
+ADACEBUR is the Association of Acquired Brain Injury of Burgos.
+It was founded in May 2006 with the intention of helping people with an acquired brain injury and their families, who after the injury need information and guidance about their situation, their possibilities, the resources they can access, etc.

-We are a non-profit organization, formed by people who have suffered an acquired brain injury (ABI), their families and collaborating partners who wish to help in the association.
-We are integrated in the Spanish Federation of Brain Damage (Federación Española de Daño Cerebral, FEDACE.)
+We are a non-profit entity, made up of people who have suffered an acquired brain injury (ABI), their relatives and collaborating members who wish to help in the association.
+We are part of the Spanish Federation of Acquired Brain Injury, FEDACE.

 Objectives

-- To help the affected person and his/her family to improve the quality of life and the acceptance of the disability in the family nucleus.
+- Help the affected person and their family to improve quality of life and acceptance of the disability within the family.

-- Promote the social and community integration of those affected by ABI.
+- Promote the social and community integration of people affected by ABI.

-- To make society and institutions aware of the reality of people with acquired brain damage.
+- Raise awareness among society and institutions about the reality of people with acquired brain injury.

-- To guide, inform and advise families and people affected by ABI.
+- Guide, inform and advise families and people affected by ABI.

-- Promote appropriate social services to meet the needs of people with ABI.
+- Promote the appropriate social services to meet the needs of people with ABI.

-- To defend the rights and interests of those affected and their families.
+- Defend the rights and interests of affected people and their families.

-- To support a comprehensive rehabilitation service that meets the needs of those affected by ABI.
+- Support a comprehensive rehabilitation service that covers the needs of people affected by ABI.

 Programs

-Aimed at affected persons and their families.
-The aim of this service is to respond to the social needs of patients and their families by providing information and processing of existing social services and resources to facilitate the integration of this group into society.
+Directed at affected people and their families.
+This service aims to respond to the social needs presented by users and their families, through information and processing of existing social services and resources, to facilitate the integration of this group into society.

 Neuropsychological rehabilitation

-Focused on recovering, as far as possible, the level of intellectual functioning through intervention techniques based on attention, memory or comprehension exercises, to cite the most significant examples.
-The neuropsychologist evaluates throughout the rehabilitation process the patient’s changes in the different areas involved in thinking.
+Focused on recovering, as far as possible, the level of intellectual functioning through intervention techniques based on exercises for attention, memory, or comprehension, to cite the most significant examples.
+The neuropsychologist evaluates the patient’s changes in the different areas that intervene in thinking throughout the rehabilitation process.

 Occupational therapy

-Individual activities are carried out, with exercises to change dominance and training in the improvement of the patient’s body scheme, through coordination, skill and strength exercises.
+Individual activities are carried out, with exercises for change of dominance and training to improve patients’ body schema, through exercises of coordination, skill and strength.

-Also group activities, cognitive stimulation and emotional and social management.
-Work is done by encouraging collaboration and interaction of the group members.
+Also group activities, of cognitive stimulation and emotional and social management.
+Work is done encouraging collaboration and interaction among group members.

-Group and individual activities of training in technical aids and the performance of ADLs, to promote the personal autonomy of those affected.
+Group and individual activities for training in assistive devices and carrying out ADLs, to promote the personal autonomy of affected people.

 Speech therapy

-The professional is in charge of exploring, evaluating and diagnosing communication and language disorders and establishing a prognosis of evolution.
-Language assessment is performed at the following levels: phonological, lexical, morphological, syntactic, semantic, pragmatic and comprehension.
-Swallowing is also examined, since this function is frequently altered in ABI.
+The professional is responsible for exploring, evaluating and diagnosing communication and language disorders and establishing a prognosis of evolution.
+Language assessment is carried out at the following levels: phonological, lexical, morphological, syntactic, semantic, pragmatic and comprehensive.
+An examination of swallowing is also performed, since in ABI this function is frequently altered.

 Physiotherapy

-Sessions at home or at the center.
-Functional rehabilitation develops a set of individualized physiotherapy techniques adapted to the characteristics and special circumstances of each person.
-It includes a whole range of therapeutic activities aimed at enhancing the functional autonomy of patients with ABI and improving their physical condition.
+Sessions at home or in the center.
+Functional rehabilitation develops a set of individualized physiotherapy techniques adapted to the special characteristics and circumstances of each person.
+It includes a range of therapeutic activities aimed at enhancing the functional autonomy of patients with ABI and improving their physical condition.

 Community awareness

-Awareness campaigns are carried out through Adacebur for the general population.
-ABI and road prevention.
-Informative talks are given in social and cultural centers, schools and universities.
+Adacebur carries out awareness campaigns directed at the general population.
+ABI and road safety prevention.
+Informative talks are held in sociocultural centers, schools and universities.

 Other events

-Visits to exhibitions, participation in sports, leisure and free time activities, training days on ABI.
+Visits to exhibitions, participation in sporting, leisure and free time activities, training days on ABI.

 Methodology

-Our association has been offering neuropsychology services since 2006 since many of those affected by acquired brain damage need to work on different cognitive areas.
+Our association has offered the neuropsychology service since 2006 as many people affected by acquired brain injury need to work on different cognitive areas.

-Normally when a person arrives at the association a neuropsychological assessment is made to check the patient’s condition and degree of it (unless they already have it done because they come from some other center) from which a report is made for the patient with recommendations and work proposals, with all the multidisciplinary team, depending on their needs.
-The assessment can be done again in time, due to the need to provide it in any legal process or process of incapacity for work, it can also be done after at least six months to see if there is improvement or progress in cognitive functions that are working from the rehabilitation sessions.
+Normally when a person arrives at the association a neuropsychological assessment is carried out to verify the patient’s impairment and its degree (unless they already have one because they were referred from another center) from which a report is prepared for the patient with recommendations and work proposals, with the whole multidisciplinary team, according to their needs.
+The assessment may be repeated over time due to the need to present it in some judicial process or disability procedure; it can also be carried out after at least six months to see if there is improvement or progress in the cognitive functions being worked on in the rehabilitation sessions.

 Professionals

-We have a multidisciplinary team of professionals to respond to the needs of each patient, since no two patients are alike.
+We have a multidisciplinary team of professionals to respond to each patient’s needs, since no two patients are the same.

 - Educator/social worker